 Note: this is an ongoing project that will be updated throughout the year as more or better information comes in, or any corrections need to be made.
 All the data on matches and match times were taken from http://www.profightdb.com and http://www.cagematch.net.

-Results are for matches that were completed or scheduled as of August 4, 2022.
+Results are for matches that were completed through November 25, 2022.

 As it was last year and every year before, the biggest problem in women’s wrestling right now on TV is rationing.
 Too often the women’s side of the ledger is treated like a quota system – every week they get X number of matches (usually 1 or 2), X number of segments, etc while on the men’s side it really feels like no one is keeping count at all.
 With the number of women working for each company there’s no reason to stick to that every week.
 This also applies to promo segments as even the big names like the Horsewomen and Bianca Belair in WWE, Britt Baker and Jade Cargill in AEW and Mickie James in Impact are often ushered in and out in five minutes or less for promos (ten if they’re interrupted and some incident happens) while several men get to monologue for ten, fifteen minutes at a time even if it’s not hitting with the crowd.
 And then there’s the other issue….

 Non title feuds continue to be in short supply across American women’s wrestling.
 In WWE so far in 2022 there were three that had a coherent start and reached some kind of conclusion on main roster WWE television: Naomi vs Sonya Deville, Rhea Ripley and Nikki ASH and Natalya vs Aliyah; while there were some new feuds with Rhea Ripley vs Liv Morgan and Becky vs Asuka those ultimately ended or hit their high note on one pay per view.
-(Note: whatever was to have originally become of Becky vs. Asuka turned a title feud with Bianca Belair for a month due to the situation with Naomi and Sasha Banks, before reverting back to it’s original form).
+(Note: whatever was to have originally become of Becky vs. Asuka turned into a title feud with Bianca Belair for a month due to the situation with Naomi and Sasha Banks, before reverting back to it’s original form).
 As of this most recent update Morgan is feuding with Deville on Smackdown as well.
-So far this year there has been one women’s match (gimmick matches notwithstanding) on a WWE Pay Per View that was not for a title, and even that involved then Smackdown Women’s Champion Flair.
+So far this year there have been two women’s matches (gimmick matches notwithstanding) on a WWE Pay Per View that were not for a title, and both of those were tag matches involving the women’s champions.
 One feeds the other of course; the fewer women’s matches you have the less space exists for non title feuds.
 Men’s wrestling could use more non title feuds too, but that side still gets a lot more of them than the women do.

 But back to the matter at hand.
 How are things for the women’s divisions on TV?
 As with 2021 I am looking at the following data points, for the entire year: